endernoke/viberot/design/core_service.md

 # Core Service Architecture

-The Core Service is the central component of Command-Sidekick, written in Rust.
+The Core Service is the central component of VibeRot, written in Rust.

 ## Responsibilities